MBB Architects: Notable projects

 In 2015, MBB completed a 10-year, $177 million restoration and renovation of St. Patrick's Cathedral in midtown Manhattan, including the addition of a geothermal heating and cooling system.
 New York Magazine's architecture critic, Justin Davidson, wrote that “The result is so conspicuously glorious that it makes Rockefeller Center look suddenly shabby by comparison.”
 According to Davidson, “The most impressive tasks aren’t even visible: replacing the entire cooling and heating system and hooking them up to geothermal wells that have been sunk up to 2,200 feet below Manhattan’s asphalt crust.”

-In 2025, the New York City Landmarks Preservation Commission moved in to new offices and public meeting spaces in the historic Home Life Building, renovated by MBB to include a wood-ceilinged hearing room and "pointillist supergraphics of notable landmarks on conference room walls."
+In 2025, the New York City Landmarks Preservation Commission moved to new offices and public meeting spaces in the historic Home Life Building, renovated by MBB to include a wood-ceilinged hearing room and "pointillist supergraphics of notable landmarks on conference room walls."
 One critic praised the "light and internal transparency" of the public areas The chair of the commission, Sarah Carroll, said the design "highlights how New York’s historic buildings can be thoughtfully updated to meet modern needs."

 In 2021, the firm completed a three-year restoration and renovation of Trinity Church Wall Street, which The New York Times called “a shining example of stewardship.”
 In addition to restoring the historic interiors and uncovering hidden windows, the project improved the church's accessibility, acoustics and energy performance.
 According to Traditional Building Magazine, "One of the more innovative designs involves the ADA lift, which is seamlessly tucked behind a pair of movable sedilia chairs on the chancel."
 MBB also renovated the historic Park Avenue Synagogue in collaboration with Judaica expert Amy Reichert.